Understanding the Multi-modal Prompts of the Pre-trained Vision-Language Model: Introduction

 This paper attempts to explain the mechanism of the learned multi-modal prompts from the perspective of attention statistics and visualization.
 We begin with leveraging the formula to separate the part of the prompts workspace in the encoder.
 We observe that prompts primarily work for the self-attention block of each layer in two ways, as shown in Fig.\ref{fig1}. $(i)$ prompts adapt the attention weights between the $[cls]$ token and the input tokens by assigning different attention weights to input tokens according to the similarity between the prompts and the corresponding tokens (detail in Sec.\ref{3.2.1}). $(ii)$ the learned prompts serve as the additional fixed tokens to provide fixed features to the $[cls]$ and input tokens.
 We then probe the working ways of the prompts through the alignment contribution statistic and the separate analysis for image and language branches.

 In the alignment contribution statistic, we count the relevance between inputs and $[cls]$ token during alignment.
 In the statistics results of the text branch, we observe that the contribution of \texttt{category} tokens does not increase but decreases.
-On the contrary, the contribution of $t_{SOS}$ and prompt tokens significantly increased, especially the $t_{SOS}$ token.
+The contribution of $t_{SOS}$ also decrease.
+On the contrary, the contribution of prompt tokens significantly increased.
 For the image branch, we reveal that the learned multi-modal prompts do not significantly adjust the relative relevance to $[cls]$ between inputs.
 Surprisingly, the contribution of multi-modal prompts to the alignment process is significant.

 In the language branch, we find CLIP's textual branch primarily focuses on the $\bm{t}_{SOS}$ token, which serves as the bias.
 We attribute this as bias because the $\bm{t}_{SOS}$ token can not acquire the information from the input language features due to the casual self-attention mask mechanism.
 The learned text prompts enhance the model’s recognition performance on the relevant dataset by learning dataset biases and increasing the contribution of biases to the alignment task.